microsoft/react-native-windows-samples/docs/debugging-javascript.md

 You can web debug within [VS Code](http://code.visualstudio.com/) by using the [React Native Tools](https://marketplace.visualstudio.com/items?itemName=msjsdiag.vscode-react-native) extension.

 > **Important**: You will not be able to connect VS Code to Metro if the Edge Developer Tools (or another debugger) is already connected.
-So make sure you don't have any previous *React Native Debugger* browser tabs open.
+So double check you don't have any previous *React Native Debugger* browser tabs open before running these steps.

 1. Make sure you have VS Code and the React Native Tools extension installed
 2. Open your project's root folder in VS Code